Introduction to Euclid's Geometry .

 Q.NO.1)

-How would you rewrite Euclid’s fifth postulate so that it would be easier to understand?
+How would you rewrite Euclid’s fifth postulate so that it would be easier to

 Answer:

 Two lines are said to be parallel if they are equidistant from one other and they do not have any point of intersection.
-In order to understand it easily, let us take any line
+In order to understand it easily, let us take any line l and a point P not on l.
+Then, by axiom (equivalent to the fifth postulate), there is a unique line m through P which is parallel to l.

-l and a point P not on l.
+Two lines are said to be parallel if they are equidistant from one other and they do not have any point of intersection.
+In order to understand it easily, let us take any line l and a point P not on l.
 Then, by axiom (equivalent to the fifth postulate), there is a unique line m through P which is parallel to l.

-The distance of a point from a line is the length of the perpendicular from the point to the line.
-Let AB be the distance of any point on m from l and CD be the distance of any point on l from m.
-It can be observed that AB = CD.
+that AB = CD.
 In this way, the distance will be the same for any point on m from l and any point on l from m.
-Therefore, these two lines are everywhere equidistant from one another.
+Therefore, these

 Question 2:

 Does Euclid’s fifth postulate imply the existence of parallel lines?
+Explain.

-The lines l and m neither meet at the side of ∠1 and ∠2 nor at the side of ∠3 and ∠4.
+of ∠3 and ∠4.
 This means that the lines l and m will never intersect each other.
-Therefore, it can be said that the lines are parallel.
+Therefore, it can be

 No comments: